maziac/DeZog/design/reversedebugging.md

 Problems:
 - If an interrupt kicks in anywhere else and returns then this "RETI" is found and "StepOut" stops.
 One could ignore the "RETI" but then "StepOut" of an interrupt would not work.

+**Approach B: (better)**
+The current SP is is stored and the transaction log is analyzed until a "RET" is found and the next line contains an SP that is bigger than the original SP.

+Notes:
+- as POP etc. can also modify the SP, it is searched for a "RET" and the SP of the following line.
+This could go wrong if the SP changes w.g. because of a POP and then a "RET cc" (conditional) is not executed.
+In that case the algorthm will stop although we have not really stepped out.
+- it is searched for an SP bigger than and not for an SP that is equal to the old SP+2 because it may happen that the stack is manipulated.
+In general manipulation could happen in both directions but in order to skip an kicking in interrupt it is only checked that it is bigger.

 ### Interrupts